yorks/mpfhandler/README.md

 Simple Example
 --------------
-Here is a example demonstrating how to use this module directly (from within
+Here is a example demonstrating how to use this module directly
 ```python

     from logging import getLogger, INFO